-The Lower Disciplinary Board may impose the following sanctions, which are listed in order of severity:
+The Lower Disciplinary Board may impose the following sanctions.

-- Warning Notice to the offender, orally or in writing, that continuation or repetition of the wrongful conduct, within a period of time stated in the warning may be cause for additional disciplinary action. - Censure Written reprimand for violation of specified regulation, including the possibility of more severe disciplinary sanction in the event of conviction for the violation of any College regulation within a period stated in the letter of reprimand. - Community Service Service to the College or community to compensate for violation of College regulations including attendance at a substance abuse educational class. - Restitution Reimbursement for damage to or misappropriation of property.
-Reimbursement may take the form of appropriate service to repair or otherwise compensate for damages. - Disciplinary Probation Exclusion from participation in privileges or extracurricular College activities as set forth in the notice of disciplinary probation for a specified period of time. - 6.
-Residence Hall Probation Notice to residence hall offenders that any further finding or plea of responsibility before the Lower Disciplinary Board or through the informal disciplinary process will likely result in the student's removal from the residence hall community. - 7.
-Bans Students can be banned from any college or FSA facility for a definite period of time. - Residence Hall Suspension Removal and exclusion from the residence halls, dining hall, and associated property, without refund, as set forth in the notice of suspension for definite period of time. - Suspension Exclusion from classes and other privileges or activities as set forth in the notice of suspension for a definite period of time. - 10.
-Expulsion Termination of student status for an indefinite period.
-The conditions of re-admission, if any is permitted, will be stated in the order of expulsion. - 11.
-Other Sanctions Other sanctions may be imposed instead of or in addition to those specified in sections (1) through (9) of this part.
+- Warning Notice to the offender, orally or in writing, that continuation or repetition of the wrongful conduct within a period of time stated in the warning may be cause for additional disciplinary action. - 2.
+Censure Written reprimand for violation of specified regulation, with notice of more severe disciplinary sanction in the event of being found responsible for any further violation(s) of any College regulation within a period stated in the letter of reprimand. - Community Service Service to the College or community to compensate for violation of the Code.
+This may include substance abuse education and/or counseling. - 4.
+Restitution Reimbursement for theft, damage to, or misappropriation of property.
+Reimbursement may take the form of appropriate service to repair or otherwise compensate for damages. - 5.
+Residence Hall Probation Notice to residence hall offenders that any further finding of responsibility before the Lower Disciplinary Board or Administrative Hearing Officer will likely result in the student's removal from the residence hall community. - Bans Students can be banned from any College or FSA facility for a defined period of time. - 7.
+Residence Hall Suspension Removal and exclusion from the residence halls, dining hall, and associated property, without refund, as set forth in the notice of suspension for a defined period of time.
+Students can be excluded from participation in privileges or extracurricular College activities as set forth in the notice of disciplinary probation for a specified period of time. - Suspension Exclusion from classes and other privileges or activities as set forth in the notice of suspension for a defined period of time. - Expulsion Termination of student status for an indefinite period.
+The conditions of re-admission, if any, will be stated in the order of expulsion. - 10.
+Other Sanctions Other sanctions may be imposed instead of, or in addition to, those specified in sections (1) through (9) of this part.
 Service or research projects may also be assigned.

+Disciplinary Process

-Disciplinary Process Standards of Due Process
+Standards of Due Process